 Skyscanner is just a third-party website meant for finding flights; you can’t book directly on the platform.

-My other favourite flight booking app is Momondo.
+My other favourite is the Omio flight booking app.
 It’s worth comparing the two since one might not always find all the possible deals!

 The Best Route Planner App: Rome2Rio